eclipse-platform/eclipse.platform.ui/docs/Status_Handling_Best_Practices.md

 Calling the Status API
 ----------------------

 You should investigate the Status and MultiStatus classes.
 We recommend you use the following constructor:

     public Status(int severity, String pluginId, int code, String message, Throwable exception)

-    public Status(int severity, String pluginId, int code, String message, Throwable exception)

-**ZZZZZZZZZZZZZ DO MORE HERE ZZZZZZZZZZZZZZ**

 Implementing your own Status
 ----------------------------